jmyers7/book/_build/html/_sources/chapters/examples-of-rvs.md

 ## Beta distributions

-All the continuous random variables studied so far have unbounded ranges.
-However, the next type of random variables have their ranges inside the open interval $(0,1)$ which makes them particularly useful for modeling proportions and probabilities.
+All the continuous random variables studied so far have unbounded supports.
+However, the next type of random variables have their supports inside the open interval $(0,1)$ which makes them particularly useful for modeling proportions and probabilities.
 They are parametrized by $\alpha$'s and $\beta$'s just like the gamma variables, and they also have gamma functions in their PDF's.

 ```{prf:definition}